bjzelvelder/GABBI/README.md

 As you can tell by the ```example_data``` directory architecture, each genome must be in its own subfolder, typically named after the taxon name you want to keep during the analysis.
 The ```download_genomes_ncbi.sh``` script should have organized your genome selection in this way, but you can obvisouly add your own genomic alignments by following the same logic (simply make sure that they have the ```.fasta``` or ```.fna``` file extension).

-High quality, chromosome-level genomes are strongly recommended for cactus whole-genome alignments, so they need to be stored in a seperate folder as other genomes to be parsed through the ```--chr-level-genomes``` option.
+High quality, chromosome-level genomes are strongly recommended for cactus whole-genome alignments, so they need to be stored in a separate folder as other genomes to be parsed through the ```--chr-level-genomes``` option.
 Here is how your directory architecture should look like:

 ```
 +--- chr_level_genomes/